AdobeDocs/experience-manager-65.ko-KR/help/forms/developing/forms-service-api-quick-starts.md

          renderSpec.setLinearizedPDF(true);

          //Specify URI values that are required to render a form
-         //design located in the AEM Forms Repository URLSpec uriValues = new URLSpec();
+         //design in the AEM Forms Repository
+         URLSpec uriValues = new URLSpec();
          uriValues.setApplicationWebRoot("https://'[server]:[port]'/FormsServiceClientApp");
          uriValues.setContentRootURI("repository:///");